Home/Journal

 • Normal wear and tear (scuffed paintwork, faded curtains, minor carpet wear)

-• Pre-existing damage that was noted on the check-in inventory
+• Pre-existing damage noted on the check-in inventory

 • Fair ageing of fixtures and fittings